toribiodiego/ECE-467-Natural-Language-Processing/Final_Project/README.md

 <br>

-## Replication
+### Replication

 All experiments were systematically tracked using **Weights & Biases (W&B)** for reproducibility.
 Hyperparameter settings, GPU utilization, and detailed training metrics are logged for transparency and ease of replication.

-## More Information

-For more detailed insights into methods, experimental setup, and complete analysis, please refer to the **Final Project Report** available in this repository.
+- For more detailed insights into methods, experimental setup, and complete analysis, please refer to the **Final Project Report** available in this repository.

----
 ## References

 <a name="footnote1">1</a>: [GoEmotions: A Dataset for Fine-Grained Emotion Classification](https://arxiv.org/pdf/2005.00547)